 More specifically, the following procedure is performed during the RTT measurement.
-In describing the procedure below, we suppose that the bandwidth estimation for link (n - 1) has already been finished.
+In describing the procedure below, we suppose that the bandwidth estimation for link (n-1) has already been finished.

 - 1. For estimating the bandwidth of link n, we first send a fixed number of packets.
 For example, we send 10 packets in our experiments presented in the next section.
 Then, RTTs are collected for 46 kinds of the packet size (from 40 bytes to 1,500 bytes).
-Namely, the source sends $10 \times 46 =$ 460 packets for the initial measurement. - 2.
-For taking account of route alternation, we check the source address of the ICMP packets as in pathchar.
+Namely, the source sends $10 \times 46 = 460$ packets for the initial measurement. - For taking account of route alternation, we check the source address of the ICMP packets as in pathchar.
 We take router n, the address of which appears most in the ICMP packets. - 3.
-We then estimate the initial bandwidth and its confidence interval of n th link by our estimation methods (see Subsection 3.1). - 4.
+We then estimate the initial bandwidth and its confidence interval of n th link by either our estimation methods parametric or nonparametric method; (see Subsection 3.1). - 4.
 To get the accurate bandwidth estimation and confidence interval, we iterate following procedures. - (a) We send an additional set of probes (e.g., 10 packets for each packet size) to get new RTTs for router n. - (b) For each RTT, we check whether the measured RTT is smaller than the minimum RTT.
-If so, we calculate the new values of the difference of measured RTT and the one derived from the estimated slope, and compare the new difference with the original one.
-If the difference is much smaller than the original difference, we replace the minimum value of RTT with the new RTT value.
-In the experiment presented in the next section, we abondone the new data if it is larger than 30% of the previous difference.

-- (c) To keep the number of samples for each link to be identical, we send additional packets to router (n-1) when the source sends more packets to router n. - (d) By using our estimation approach (the parametric approach described in Subsection 3.1.1 or the nonparametric approach in Subsection 3.1.2), we update the bandwidth estimation and its confidential interval.
-The iteration is finished if the confidence interval of the estimated bandwidth becomes less than the prescribed value. - 5.
+If so, we calculate the new values of the difference between measured RTT and the one derived from the estimated slope, and compare the new difference is much smaller than the original difference, we replace the minimum value of RTT with the new RTT value.
+If the difference of new RTT is too large, it indicates that the route alternation occurs and the result doesn't make sense.
+In the experiment presented in the next section, we abandon the new RTT if the difference of it is larger than 30% of the difference of the previous RTT. - (c) To keep the number of samples for each link to be identical, we send additional packets to router (n-1) when the source sends more packets to router n. - (d) By using our estimation approach (the parametric approach described in Subsection 3.1.1 or the nonparametric approach in Subsection 3.1.2), we update the bandwidth estimation and its confidential interval.
+The iteration terminates if the confidence interval of the estimated bandwidth becomes less than the prescribed value. - 5.
 After the iteration terminates, we finally verify whether RTTs have reasonable values.
 A most important task at this step is to apply the clustering technique.
 If RTTs are not proper because of route alternation, we retry the measurement process by returning to Step 4.